herotechcourse/kotlin-racingcar-precourse/README.md

 ---

 ### Input

+- The user is prompted to enter a **comma-separated list of car names**.
+- The user is prompted to enter the **number of rounds**.
+- If any input is invalid, the program throws an `IllegalArgumentException` and terminates.

 - Car Names: A comma-separated list of car names (each name up to 5 characters).
   - Example input: "pobi, jun, alice"